Loki-1/Kubernetes/Blue-Green-DeploymentStrategy.md

 **3.** Environments where fault isolation and scalability are critical.

 #### In both cases, the blue-green deployment strategy remains the same: deploy updates to a separate environment (blue or green), test thoroughly, and switch traffic once the new version is validated.
-However, the choice between single cluster and multi-cluster setups depends on factors such as the application's size, availability requirements, scalability needs, and organizational preferences for infrastructure management..
+However, the choice between single cluster and multi-cluster setups depends on factors such as the application's size, availability requirements, scalability needs, and organizational preferences for infrastructure management.